 It’s important to be well-prepared and have a good lawyer when you attend a DUI arraignment.
 The arraignment is one of the first and among the most important steps in the legal process.

-It’s at this point where you and your Rhode Island DUI lawyer can negotiate a plea deal in your favor, and you can potentially walk away or set yourself up for a lesser sentence than you would face if you tried to represent yourself.
+It’s at this point where you and the best DUI defense lawyers in RI like S. Joshua Macktaz, Esq. can negotiate a plea deal in your favor, and you can potentially walk away or set yourself up for a lesser sentence than you would face if you tried to represent yourself.